khoj-ai/flint/README.md

 ### Completion

 And you're done!
 You can now chat with your bot over Whatsapp.
+When you're done finalizing your bot, make sure to flip the `DEBUG` flag in the `docker-compose.yml` file to `False` or remove it altogether.

 ## Usage